kamalchahal7/final-project/README.md

 ---

 ### PasswordChangeView.swift
+The PasswordChangeView enables users to update their account passwords.
+It incorporates error handling, user input validation, and a network request to submit the password change.
+The view uses SwiftUI bindings and focuses on an interactive user interface with visual feedback.
 #### Key Features:
 ##### User Data Management:
 * Uses @AppStorage for storing the user_id and binds to userData for managing user information.